 Increase honesty during a claims process by making people more conscious

 Around 10-20% of the customers that fill out a digital insurance claim aren’t entirely honest.
 As there is no human interaction involved, it is easy for people to cheat a little bit and not damage their own positive self-image.

 Livework significantly reduced fraud in the insurance claims process by inserting reinforcing combinations of nudge and rational override interventions.
 By letting customers (1) commit to an honesty agreement before the claim, (2) highlighting social norms during the claim and (3) providing an ‘escape hatch’ after the claim we improved the overall customer experience and reduced dishonest behaviour.

-- There is no one magical solution to change behaviour – the trick is to find the most effective combination of interventions: As behaviour is dynamic and develops over time, we go beyond singular, one-off interventions to maximise lasting behaviour change.
+There is no one magical solution to change behaviour – the trick is to find the most effective combination of interventions: As behaviour is dynamic and develops over time, we go beyond singular, one-off interventions to maximise lasting behaviour change.
 To do so, we implement the right combination of interventions to either speed up (nudges) or slow down (rational overrides) the user’s momentum.
-They can be inserted in existing channels and take on different forms.
+They can be inserted into existing channels and take on different forms.
 Hence, we reduced the number of unsubstantiated complaints at a national railway company with a combination of interactive, physical and digital interventions.

 A national railway organisation struggled to understand why so many travellers submit unsubstantiated complaints after receiving a penalty fare.
 We combined behavioural insight with qualitative and quantitative customer data to understand why this undesired behaviour arose during the implementation of a new digital ticketing system.

 Various nudging and rational override interventions (in both physical, digital and interactive forms) were implemented at crucial touchpoints in the journey that improved customer satisfaction and reduced unsubstantiated complaints.